SoonyangZhang/net/README.md

 # net
-base library refered from google quic and webrtc
+code copier (Most of the codes are referred from google quic and webrtc projects).
+# Build
+A base library for dash-miniet and tpproxy.